 In recent years, new games have emerged in many places that address our relationship to money or a certain complementary currency in the game.
 The following list shows a section of the possibilities.
 The games listed here have been selected mainly for their ideal content and have not been checked for their playing quality.

-Unterguggenberger Institute (Austria): A page that lists various games and also proposes a comparative game is listed at the Unterguggenberger-Institut in the archive on a game page “Wir spielen Wirtschaft” .
+Unterguggenberger Institute (based in Woergl, Austria): A page that lists various games and also proposes a comparative game is listed at the Unterguggenberger-Institut in the archive on a game page “Wir spielen Wirtschaft” .
 There are also four games with instructions and the whole material ready (in German):

-Gradido (Germany): From the money-reform-concept Gradido not only the above Joytopia game was made, but a group of members developed and improved it and added the new name of the network (in German):
+Gradido (German): From the money-reform-concept Gradido not only the above Joytopia game was made, but a group of members developed and improved it and added the new name of the network (in German):

 - Minutocash (website of inventor Konstantin Kirsch)

 - Minutoportal (International in 10 languages with additional info)